Why a large exit pupil makes a comfortable viewing experience possible

 Why is a large exit pupil so important?

 Only the part of the ray of light that enters the eye through the exit pupil contributes to the perceived image brightness.
 As it gets darker outside, the pupil of the eye naturally becomes larger.
-In order for sufficient light to reach the eye and produce a bright image even with an enlarged pupil, the exit pupil of the binoculars needs to be larger than the pupil of the eye.
+In order for sufficient light to reach the eye and produce a bright image during the hunt, in twilight, even with an enlarged pupil, the exit pupil of the binoculars needs to be larger than the pupil of the eye.

 During the day, the enlarged diameter of the exit pupil also provides more freedom of movement for the observer.
-In dynamic observation situations, every second counts – a large exit pupil makes it easier to track fast-flying birds or birds moving quickly in the reeds or branches, and therefore easier to identify them.
+In dynamic observation situations, every second counts.
+Thanks to the large exit pupil, even elusive deer, for example, can be tracked more easily with the binoculars and thus safely targeted.
 Even if the binoculars shift while holding them, they still provide a clear and bright image.
 Thus, despite shaking hands or binoculars not exactly in front of the eyes, your view is supported, and you still remain literally ‘in the picture’.

 A smaller exit pupil only covers the pupil of the eye, which is smaller in daylight.